 Our final entry is near and dear to my heart.
 Epiphone makes the list again with what I think is the best value for the money when it comes to mean, tough as nails, rocking guitars.

-The Les Paul is iconic is almost every genre of music. heavy metal players that gravitate to them include: Slash, ZackK Wylde, Matt Heafy, and countless other skilled masters.
+The Les Paul is iconic in almost every genre of music. heavy metal players that gravitate to them include Slash, Zakk Wylde, Matt Heafy, and countless other skilled masters.

 - Two Epiphone Humbuckers